 This is a very big problem.
 Thanks to rigged trade deals promoted by the Clinton/Bush/Obama administrations, there is a new globalist attack on US sovereignty, our jobs, and states' rights.
 India is asking the World Trade Organization (WTO) to authorize penalties against eight states' Buy America rules in renewable energy programs.

 The geniuses at the US Trade Representative's office have long used trade treaty negotiations to gut America's longstanding Buy American rules.
-The government procurement agreement within the WTO, NAFTA, CAFTA and virtually all of our trade treaties have provisions that prohibit the US from selecting domestic sources for taxpayer funded government projects.
+The government procurement agreement within the WTO, NAFTA, CAFTA and virtually all of our trade treaties have provisions that prohibit the US from preferring domestic sources over foreign vendors for taxpayer funded government projects.

 Buy America provisions are wildly popular among taxpayers, who don't want their tax money offshored to fund competing foreign companies when US companies with US workers can provide the goods, services and infrastructure.
 Buy America rules, also known as domestic content laws or domestic procurement rules, are fiscally intelligent because you can stimulate private sector growth with military, infrastructure and other contracts awarded to US companies.
 If billions in taxpayer money buys foreign sourced product, we stimulate someone else's economy, not ours.
 Which is stupid.

 But the USTR and special interests say that the trade treaty prohibitions against domestic procurement allow US companies the opportunity to bid on foreign government contracts.
 That sounds ok until (a) you look at the data showing it hasn't worked out well and (b) you realize that the US federal government is the biggest consumer in the world... and you don't give that market up cheaply unless you are an idiot.